rcampb60/pdf_split/README.md

 # pdf_split
-Takes input from users and then splits out pages of a pdf file with a new name
+Takes input from users and then splits out each individual page of a multi-page pdf file with a new name and numerical sequence i.e NewPDF01.pdf, NewPDF02.pdf etc.

 This is useful for me as there is a multi-page document I split down manually each month using qpdf.
 This script uses pikepdf and automates all the changes I usually carry out.